5 Important Questions to Answer When Getting a Basement Dehumidifier

 Efficiency

-Choose a basement dehumidifier that can run for hours without consuming a lot of electricity.
+Choose a dehumidifier for cellar that can run for hours without consuming a lot of electricity.
 For example, a portable 12L dehumidifier consuming only 185 watts per hour is more energy efficient than a central HVAC system that can consume 3500 watts.
 You can also leave the appliance running for hours before emptying the tank.
 Some portable dehumidifiers include a drainage hose, which is a plus.

 To add to efficiency, choose a smart portable dehumidifier that lets you set its running time, sends alerts when to empty the tank, and regularly checks humidity levels in the basement while you are away.